ChineduLB/trading_bot/README.md

 # trading_bot
-Using Trading view alerts to place orders on exchanges
+Google Cloud Based Bot Using Trading view alerts to place orders on Kucoin and Coinbase exchanges